 This section provides baseline information regarding the relevant environmental characteristics of the study area (including disposal sites).
 These include ground and marine water quality for standard parameters given in the approved Terms of Reference and also the quality of the product water from the desalination plant.
-While the intake and brine discharge points are located in the clear lagoon at quite a distance from the coral reef, marine water quality at the intake and brine discharge locations would be assessed.
+The intake is located on the south east side of the island from a well kept on the reef flat of Rihiveli, the water from the well is drawn through a 4 inch pipe approximately 100m long.
 Groundwater quality would be assessed close to the location of the powerhouse and desalination plant, preferably closer to the powerhouse fuel handling area.
-Hydrocarbon content in groundwater would be used to assess compliance and performance.
-Additional water quality assessment for product water would be done only if there is non-compliance with reference to inhouse water testing undertaken in the past few months.
+Hydrocarbon content in the groundwater would be assessed for this location.
+Product water quality is regularly assessed at site, therefore, that data would be used to assess compliance and performance.
+Additional water quality assessment for product water would be done only if there is non-compliance with reference to in-house water testing undertaken in the past few months.